-Pre-College English Courses Academic Program Courses Total Hours IEP Level Study Hours Study Hours per Courses Study Hours per Week Week Permitted per Week IEP 101 180 12 for 15 weeks 1 Gen Ed 3 for 15 weeks 15 IEP 102 135 9 for 15 weeks 2 Gen Ed 6 for 15 weeks 15 IEP 103 90 6 for 15 weeks 3 Gen Ed 9 for 15 weeks 15
+Pre-College English Courses Academic Program Courses Total Hours IEP Level Study Study Hours per Courses Study Hours per Week Hours Week Permitted per Week per week IEP 101 180 12 for 15 12 for 15 weeks eeks 1 Gen Ed 3 for 15 15 ILF 101 100 12 101 13 Weeks weeks IEP 102 125 135 9 for 15 weeks 2 Gen Ed 6 for 15 15 IEF 102 133 weeks 13 IEP 103 90 6 6 for 15 weeks 3 Gen Ed 9 for 15 15 IEF 103 weeks

-7.1.2 Admission as a Transfer Student
+Admission as a Transfer Student

 - a.
 Students applying for post-freshman admission may be considered provided they have attended at least one semester as a full-time student at another accredited university, college, or equivalent educational institution and possess a cumulative grade point average (CGPA) of 2.0 or above. - b.
-However, a student with a CGPA of less than 2.0 can be admitted on probation for one semester.
-The student must raise the CGPA to 2.0 by the end of the probationary period.
-Students who fail to do so will be dismissed from the College.
-Probationary students may only enroll for a maximum of three to four courses. - c.
-Coursework completed elsewhere may be accepted in the appropriate program at the College by meeting the following provisions: - (1) The applicant submits an official transcript showing all credits and grades earned along with a detailed description of the courses to the CUCA Office of Admission and Registration. - (2) Only coursework at a grade level of C (2.0) or higher will be accepted. - (3) Courses should bear at three credit hours; however, two or more can be combined to equal one three credit hour course.
-The course must also be approved by the respective department. - (4) The coursework must be equal to approximately 75-80% of the CUCA course content.
+However, a student with a CGPA of less than 2.0 can be admitted only to a program in a field different from the one from which the student is transferring. - c.
+Coursework completed elsewhere may be accepted in the appropriate program at the College by meeting the following provisions: - (1) The applicant submits an official transcript showing all credits and grades earned along with a detailed description of the courses to the CUCA Office of Admission and Registration.

-(5) No more than 50% of the total credits of the program may be accepted as transfer credit.
+- (2) Only coursework at a grade level of C (2.0) or higher and relevant to the degree will be accepted. - (3) Courses should bear at three credit hours; however, two or more can be combined to equal one three credit hour course.
+The course must also be approved by the respective department. - (4) The coursework must be equal to approximately 75-80% of the CUCA course content. - (5) No more than 50% of the total credits of the program may be accepted as transfer credit. - (6) CUCA does not accept credit twice for substantially the same course taken at two different institutions.